 42. Once, One came out from Tao.
 He took with Himself Two others.
 Those Two took Three others.
 And They all began to create various forms of life on the planet.*

 All creatures are subdivided into pairs of the opposite — yin and yang — and are filled with the chi energy.
 All further development comes from their interactions.

-All are afraid of loneliness and view it as suffering.
-This concerns, in particular, earthly rulers.
+Everyone is afraid of loneliness and views it as suffering.
+This concerns earthly rulers as well.

-They care only about themselves and refuse helping others.
+They care only about themselves and refuse to help others.

-Yet, the correct decision is to dedicate oneself to caring about others and forgetting about oneself.
+However, the correct decision is to dedicate oneself to caring about others, thereby forgetting about oneself.